psuong/github-portfolio/content/blog/making-of-uguidots.md

 This is implemented into the `CanvasScalerSystem` because the system should only run if the screen resolution changes.

-> There isn ECS events developed by [jeffvella](https://github.com/jeffvella/UnityEcsEvents/stargazers) which builds event queues to publish events at runtime.
+> There is an ECS events developed by [jeffvella](https://github.com/jeffvella/UnityEcsEvents/stargazers) which builds event queues to publish events at runtime.

 ## Anchoring